Giacomo Vico Historic Winery of Italy

 The winery produces high-quality wines from grapes grown in the Roero area — a territory now recognized as a UNESCO World Heritage Site

 From the eagle, the company symbol, to the tasting.
-Corrado Vico narrates his winery
+Corrado Vico tells the story of his winery

-Corrado, represents the fourth generation of the Vico family and welcomes visitors, sharing the history of one of Piedmont’s longest-running wineries.
+Corrado represents the fourth generation of the Vico family and welcomes visitors, sharing the story of one of the longest-running wine realities in Piedmont.

-The tour begins in the winemaking cellar, where the process of turning grapes into wine can be observed up close.
+The visit begins in the vinification cellar, where you can closely observe the process of transforming grapes into wine.

-It continues in the aging rooms and the room dedicated to historic vintages, and then concludes with the tasting in an elegant setting where every detail has been taken care of with passion.
+It continues in the aging rooms and the room dedicated to historic vintages, concluding with a tasting in an elegant setting where every detail has been handled with passion.

 Types of tasting

-Each tasting is accompanied by: breadsticks, cheese or cold cuts.
+Each tasting is accompanied by: breadsticks, cheeses, or cold cuts.

-Langhe DOC Favorita, Roero Arneis DOCG, Barbera d’Alba DOC, Langhe DOC Nebbiolo, Vino Rosso Mac Bun.
+Langhe DOC Favorita, Roero Arneis DOCG, Barbera d’Alba DOC, Langhe DOC Nebbiolo, Mac Bun Red Wine.

-Langhe DOC Chardonnay, Langhe DOC Rosato, Langhe DOC Rosso Pali Vecchi, Nebbiolo d’Alba DOC, Roero DOCG Bricco Patarrone, aromatic wine from Birbet red grapes.
+Langhe DOC Chardonnay, Langhe DOC Rosato, Langhe DOC Rosso Pali Vecchi, Nebbiolo d’Alba DOC, Roero DOCG Bricco Patarrone, Birbet aromatic red grape wine.

 Roero Arneis DOCG Riserva, Roero DOCG Vigna Patarrone, Barbera d’Alba DOC Superiore Vigna San Michele, Nebbiolo d’Alba DOC Valmaggiore, Roero DOCG Riserva Giacomo.

-The tasting will be completely free if visitors decide to purchase at least 6 bottles from among the wines they will have the opportunity to taste.
+The tasting will be completely free if visitors decide to purchase at least 6 bottles of the wines they have the opportunity to taste.

-For those who desire a more complete experience, the winery also organizes winery lunches, by reservation and available for groups of at least 15 people.
+For those wishing for a more complete experience, the company also organizes lunches in the cellar, by reservation and available for groups of at least 15 people.

-The menu varies according to seasonality and will be by agreement, as will the price.
+The menu varies according to seasonality and will be agreed upon, as will the price.

 Other important information

-- For groups consisting of more than 10 people, it is necessary to make an advance reservation accompanied by the payment of a deposit
+- For groups of more than 10 people, an advance booking accompanied by a deposit is required.

-- To fully enjoy the experience, we recommend wearing comfortable footwear suitable for a leisurely walk among the rows of vines
+- To fully enjoy the experience, we recommend wearing comfortable footwear suitable for a pleasant walk through the rows of vines.

 Groups